 Be aware that the SEC's Division of Enforcement has its eye on disclosures during this time of COVID-19.
-Around the same time the Division issued CF #9. the Co-Directors of Enforcement issued a statement emphasizing "the importance of maintaining market integrity and following corporate controls and procedure," and stating that "the Enforcement Division is committing substantial resources to ensuring that our Main Street investors are not victims of fraud or illegal practices in these unprecedented market and economic conditions."6 The SEC has already instituted and settled cease-and-desist proceedings against one public company for material misstatements regarding the impact of COVID-19 on its business operations and financial condition.7 In the press release announcing the settlement, the current Director of Enforcement stated esented in adjustments, and suspension or modification of certain operations to comply with health and safety guidelines.
-CF #9A indicates that these types of adjustments could impact a company in a way that would be material to an investment or voting decision, triggering disclosure obligations.
+Around the same time the Division issued CF #9, the Co-Directors of Enforcement issued a statement emphasizing "the importance of maintaining market integrity and following corporate controls and procedure," and stating that "the Enforcement Division is committing substantial resources to ensuring that our Main Street investors are not victims of fraud or illegal practices in these unprecedented market and economic conditions."6 The SEC has already instituted and settled cease-and-desist proceedings against one public company for material misstatements regarding the impact of COVID-19 on its business operations and financial condition.
+In the press release announcing the settlement, the current Director of Enforcement stated that the "Enforcement Division, including the Coronavirus Steering Committee, will continue to scrutinize COVID-related disclosures."
+In that case, the disclosures appeared in press releases furnished on Forms 8-K by the company.
+Expect the SEC to also be reviewing MD&A disclosures and related controls and procedures carefully.